-

 Panellists:

-Roxanne Howdle-Rowe, Managing Director, Group Head of Data & Analytics Office — BRITISH BUSINESS BANKParag Kumar, Executive Director, Data Analytics Lead, Compliance, Conduct and Operational Risk — J.P.
+Roxanne Howdle-Rowe, Group Head | Data Product | Chief Data and AI Office — LLOYDS BANKING GROUPParag Kumar, Executive Director, Data Analytics Lead, Compliance, Conduct and Operational Risk — J.P.
 MORGAN CHASE

 -